 Daintree Rainforest Hikes, the Great Barrier Reef and other stunning places

-We hiked the Daintree rainforest, explored the Undara Lava Tubes, and snorkelled at the Great Barrier Reef.
+We hiked through the lush Daintree Rainforest, explored the ancient Undara Lava Tubes, and snorkelled among vibrant marine life at the Great Barrier Reef.

 Port Douglas

-During our week in Port Douglas, we enjoyed swimming and walking at Four Mile Beach and exploring the nearby attractions.
+During our week in Port Douglas, we loved swimming and strolling along Four Mile Beach.
+Went hiking through Mossman Gorge, and discovering the area’s many nearby attractions.

-We had a great time exploring the World Heritage Daintree Rainforest in Mossman Gorge.
-There are various short walks and the 45-minute Rainforest Circuit Track.
+We had an amazing time exploring the World Heritage-listed Daintree Rainforest in Mossman Gorge, where we enjoyed scenic short walks and the beautiful 45-minute Rainforest Circuit Track.

-The Mossman Gorge Swimming Hole is a great place to cool off after a walk through the George on a hot day.
+There’s nothing quite like the feeling of diving into the Mossman Gorge Swimming Hole after a walk through the gorge on a hot day.
+It was perfect!

 Daintree

-The Daintree is millions of years old and home to a diverse range of plants and fauna, many of which can be found nowhere else in the world.
-The Daintree Rainforest is home to around 30% of Australia’s frog, marsupial, and reptile species, as well as 65% of bat and butterfly species.
-It’s an excellent site to spot animals such as cassowaries, tree kangaroos, and saltwater crocodiles.
+The Daintree Rainforest, one of the world’s oldest rainforests, is millions of years old.
+It’s home to an incredible diversity of plant and animal life, many of which exist nowhere else on Earth.
+It harbours around 30% of Australia’s frog, marsupial, and reptile species, along with 65% of its bat and butterfly species.
+It’s an excellent site to spot unique wildlife, including cassowaries, tree kangaroos, and saltwater crocodiles.
 In addition, there are excellent hiking trails.
+It’s a paradise for nature lovers and adventurers alike.

-The two days at the Daintree Rainforest Retreat in Cow Bay were lovely.
+Those two days at the Daintree Rainforest Retreat in Cow Bay were simply lovely, and we enjoyed every moment.

-We were fortunate to have spotted a cassowary near our place of stay.
-These magnificent birds can live for 40 years and only come together during the mating season.
+We were lucky to spot a cassowary near our accommodation.
+These magnificent birds can live up to 40 years and only come together during the mating season.

 Cape Tribulation’s Madja boardwalk, meaning ‘rainforest’ or ‘jungle’, is a 45-minute circuit through the Daintree rainforest and muddy mangrove at Noah Creek.